 ALARA Committee goals and results for the reporting period are provided in Table 6.
 Goals that are not achieved are informally reviewed by the ALARA Committee to discuss probable causes.
 The feasibility of achievement is discussed and implementation plans revised as needed.
-These are considered during future goal setting.
 As radiation doses continue to be well below the regulatory dose limits, dose reductions become increasingly challenging.

-All Committee goals were achieved.
+All Committee goals were partially completed this year.
 TLD audits are conducted periodically to ensure workers are wearing and storing their dosimeters as required to ensure accurate measurements.
-Overall, the site achieved
+Overall, the site achieved 99.3% compliance that demonstrates a strong adherence to requirements.
+Shielding was installed on the north wall of the tech area.
+The ALARA awareness campaign was rolled out only with the ALARA committee.
+Staffing changes limited a broader roll out of the initiative.

-99.7% compliance that demonstrates a strong adherence to requirements.
-Shielding was installed at the new sort and stack operation to reduce Operator whole body dose.
 The results of swipes, air sampling, urinalysis, gamma surveys and radiation dose monitoring was reviewed with the Committee.
 No areas of concern were noted.
 Monitoring continues in accordance with the radiation safety program requirements.